WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 Moreover, we recognize that we are presented with an unprecedented historical opportunity--the evolution not only of the internet as infrastructure but a turning point of human culture.
-Development of self-sovereign identities rooted in a decentralized, distributed, verifiable data store will bring us to the first time in history identities can be represented and communicated in a fashion that transcends any centralized authority, enfranchising every actor in the system as a unique person, community, company or government, obtaining the assurances they need to operate and engage in interactions that require peristance across time and space - a trust of sameness, including the underprivileged and marginalized to realize incredible economic and social improvements for humankind.
+Development of self-sovereign identities rooted in a decentralized, distributed, verifiable data store can usher in a world where, for the first time in history, identities can be represented and communicated in a fashion that transcends any centralized authority, enfranchising every actor in the system as a unique person, community, company or government.
+Through these identities, any actor, regardless of origin, can obtain the assurances they need to operate and engage in interactions that require persistance across time and space--a record of continuous commitments that will underlie incredible economic and social improvements for humankind.

 Privacy-respecting, secure (in the senses defined above) distributed systems are uniquely able to both accurately chart this experience, as well as empower us to